richardgaywood/paydata.org/content/sprawlrunners/characters/downtime.md

 ## Hang out

 You spend some quality time with your nearest and dearest.
-Write me a scene telling us what you do together, and take a free point of karma for your trouble!
+Write a scene telling us what you do together, and take a free point of karma for your trouble!

 ## Network